 Popular energy healing techniques you can explore

-If you’re exploring complementary approaches, these popular methods show different ways practitioners work with the body and field.
+If you’re exploring complementary approaches, these common energy healing techniques show different ways practitioners work with the body and surrounding energy field.

 Reiki